ChartAssisstant: A Universal Chart Multimodal Language Model via Chart-to-Table Pre-training and Multitask Instruction Tuning: Experiment

 \textbf{Metrics.} For evaluating ChartQA, MathQA, and ReferQA, we adopt the approach used in previous studies \cite{liu2022matcha,masry2023unichart}, which considers relaxed correctness (allowing for an exact match with tolerance for a 5\% numerical error).
 As for Chart-to-Text and OpenCQA, we employ BLEU as the evaluation metric following previous works \cite{liu2022matcha,masry2023unichart}.
 For chart-to-table translation, we use $RMS_{F1}$ from DePlot \cite{liu2022deplot}.

-\textbf{Baselines.} We choose SPHINX \cite{lin2023sphinx}, ChartLLaMa \cite{han2023chartllama}, Unichart \cite{masry2023unichart}, Matcha \cite{liu2022matcha}, Pix2Struct \cite{lee2023pix2struct}, T5 \cite{raffel2020exploring} and Chart-T5 \cite{zhou2023enhanced} as baselines.
+\textbf{Baselines.} We choose SPHINX \cite{lin2023sphinx}, Blip2-flant5-xl \cite{li2023blip}, Qwen-VL \cite{bai2023qwen}, ChartLLaMa \cite{han2023chartllama}, Unichart \cite{masry2023unichart}, Matcha \cite{liu2022matcha}, Pix2Struct \cite{lee2023pix2struct}, T5 \cite{raffel2020exploring} and Chart-T5 \cite{zhou2023enhanced} as baselines.
 ChartLLama and Unichart are the current state-of-the-art models that handles the maximum number of chart tasks and delivers the best overall performance.
 Besides, Unichart also considers the open-ended QA task.
 Matcha outperforms previous models in mathematical calculations.
 Pix2Struct and Donut stands out as an excellent document understanding model.
 We fine-tune these document models on the train set of the respective evaluation datasets and present the results.
 T5 is a text-to-text model and needs OCR-based system to extract the data table from the chart image, Chart-T5 is a model modified from T5 for chart-related tasks.
 We use the results from Unichart \cite{masry2023unichart} for them.
-Note that ChartAssistant only has undergone task-specific fine-tuning in Chart-to-text \cite{kantharaj2022chart}.
-In fact, we can repeat the training set of this data set in the training set to avoid task-specific finetuning, but this will make the generalization ability of the model weaker.
+SPHINX \cite{lin2023sphinx}, Blip2\cite{li2023blip} and Qwen-VL \cite{bai2023qwen} are all commonly used large vision-language models at present.
+We observe that these models underperform in processing Chart tasks.
+Finally, Chartllama, utilizing LLaVA for training on Chart data, demonstrates superior performance in Chart tasks.
+Therefore, we only compare with Chartllama.